 People who become dizzy or light-headed when standing up often recover quickly when they sit down and then slowly stand again.
 However, it is usually important to determine what is causing the dizziness.
 The following information can help people decide when to see a doctor and help them know what to expect during the evaluation.

-People who have warning signs and those who have fallen or fainted should see a doctor right away.
+People who have warning signs should seek emergency department care right away.
 Other people who have frequent or ongoing episodes of dizziness upon standing should see a doctor when practical.
 Typically a delay of a week or so is not harmful.
 People who have only an occasional episode of dizziness upon standing should call their doctor.
 The doctor will decide whether and how quickly to see the person depending on the other symptoms and medical history.

 The doctor first asks questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
 What they find during the history and physical examination often suggests a cause of the dizziness and the tests that may need to be done.